Lightstreamer/Lightstreamer-example-AuthMetadata-client-javascript/README.md

 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server: copy there the contents of the `/src` folder of this project.
 The client demo configuration assumes that Lightstreamer Server and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please open the `src/js/Constants.js` and configure the SERVER element accordingly.
+* Lightstreamer JS client, RequireJS and jQuery are currently hot-linked in the html page: you may want to replace them with a local version and/or to upgrade their version.
 * Open your browser and point it to to the newly deployed folder.

 ## See Also